press | reviews

 Florida Grand Opera

-"The attractive Robinson styles the risque Musetta’s Waltz, with a sexy soprano vibe and rich tonality that remained seductive with going over the top."
+"The attractive Brittany Renee styles the risque Musetta’s Waltz, with a sexy soprano vibe and rich tonality that remained seductive with going over the top."
 (Miamiartzine)

 Zerlina | Don Giovanni